 Knowing quality bud from schwag

-It's important to know the good quality stuff from the shwag.
-Whether you're a connoisseur or simply a novice, knowing how to assess the quality of a cannabis bud is necessary to have the best experience.
-If you want to know the telltale signs of top-shelf bud then read further.
+It's important to know the good quality stuff from the schwag.
+Whether you're a connoisseur or simply a novice; knowing how to assess the quality of a cannabis bud is necessary to have the best experience.
+If you want to know the telltale signs of top-shelf bud then read on.

-Sometimes the only way to get an idea of the quality of a bud is by the way it looks, therefore it is important to know the clues that will tell you how dope is the weed you're assessing.
+Sometimes the only way to get an idea of the quality of a bud is by the way it looks.
+It is important to know the clues that will tell you how awesome the weed you're assessing is.
 One of the best visual ways to assess cannabis is by the trichome content.
 If the bud has loads of trichomes then you are sure to get a good buzz.
-Trichomes are the small crystal-looking resin glands that make the bud look frosty.
+Trichomes are small crystal-looking resin glands that make the bud look frosty.
 These trichomes contain cannabinoids like THC and CBD.

 Look for a tight trim

 The trim of the flower should be done well.
 Look for a tight trim; extra leaf matter should have been removed so that the bud is fully revealed.
 Excess stems should also be removed and the only part of the stem that should be left is at the base of the flower where it was cut from the plant.
 Over-trimmed flowers should be avoided as this usually results in a lower trichome content.

 How to spot mildew or mold

 When assessing a bud be sure to check for red flags.
 Powdery mildew can look like trichomes if you don't look closely.
 A bud should glisten in the light, but if it has mildew it will not.
 If you see something like baby powder on it or a cottony appearance it's probably powdery mildew.

 Another red flag and type of mold is botrytis (also known as bud rot).
 This mold is more difficult to see as it is inside the flower.
 It may not be until after you purchase the bud, go home, and start breaking it up that you notice that the bud has brown or grey mold inside.
 You must not smoke it.
 Check our blog; how to get rid of mold on weed